psiberx/cp2077-red-hot-tools/README.md

 - **Visual Studio Code**: Reload scripts and tweaks from the editor using context menu or hotkeys
 - **Cyber Engine Tweaks**: Reload assets using in-game menu and inspect world nodes and entities

->  Archive reloading is not supported on game version 2.0+ yet

 ## Getting Started

 ### Compatibility